dallassoftwaredevelopers/2023-Cohort-Projects/README.md

 Frontend -
-1. The project is built with Vite and React v18 is installed
+1. The project is built with Vite and React v18
-2. React Router is installed and imported in the App.js file
+2. React Router is installed and imported in the App.js file but no other libraries have been installed yet
 3. `cd frontend` and run `npm install`
 4. `npm run dev` to run the frontend
 5. Frontend has a proxy defined to bypass CORS errors during development